genropy/genropy_saved/docs/genro/bag/bagTwo.rst

 		>>> address_book.setItem('friends.johnny',new_card)

-	If we want to take Johnny's mobile we have to call the :meth:`gnr.core.gnrbag.Bag.getItem` method on the ``friends.johnny.phone.mobile`` path:
+	If we want to take Johnny's mobile we have to call the :meth:`getItem` method on the ``friends.johnny.phone.mobile`` path:

 		>>> john_mobile= address_book.getItem('friends.johnny.phone.mobile')
 		>>> print john_mobile